barryosull/valueobjects/README.md

 # ValueObjects

-ValueObjects (VOs) are the core of any DDD app, they ensure that values are valid and that they can be accepted by your domain.
+ValueObjects (VOs) are the core of any DDD (Domain Driven Design) application, they ensure that values are valid and will be accepted by your domain.

-In our experience, most ValueObject libraries offer a collection of ValueObjects, but have locked things down, so it's hard to extend them and build new ones.
+In our experience, most ValueObject libraries offer a collection of ValueObjects, but they've locked them down, so it's hard to extend them and build new ones.

 That's why we've built this ValueObjects toolkit, it makes building new ValueObjects quick, easy and painless.

+For those using an onion architecture, consider this libary as part of the core.

 ## ValueObjects and Validators